Heliopolis Youth Culture

 Collaborative Mural Project

-Focusing on current global issues that are often highly discussed through social media and visual culture in general, participants will be encouraged to critically think, analyze and interpret facts and debates related to these issues without the influence of the internet as an information filtering mechanism.
+Focusing on current global issues that are discussed through social media and visual culture in general, participants were encouraged to critically think, analyze and interpret facts and debates related to these issues without the influence of the internet as an information filtering mechanism.

-The project will culminate in a collaborative public artwork that will showcase the participants’ research and personal understanding of the concept, while also encouraging constructive exchange of ideas, skills, and techniques.
+Such a program begins by exploring the conceptual aspects that will consequently inform art-making during the next steps, providing common ground for participants to research, discuss, and evaluate both intellectually and emotively the relevant information.
+The project culminates in a collaborative public artwork, that showcases the participants’ research and personal understanding of the concept, while also encouraging constructive exchange of ideas, skills, and techniques.

 We are all a piece of the bigger picture

+The puzzle-structured mural brings together all the pieces that are eventually joined to form a bigger picture, embodying the notion that we are all part of the problem but we can all become part of the solution.
 The idea of the puzzle is also a way to express visually the importance of collaboration as an effective way of building up towards a certain goal or mission, allowing each person to bring in a piece of their own self to the project.
+The yellow hues in the backdrop are the hues of the Sun, the Helios of Hope.